 Understanding mental health

-Mental health is just as important as physical health and recognising the signs early can make a significant difference.
+Mental health is as important as physical health so recognising the signs early can make a big difference.

-Whether you're a professional working with young people, a parent supporting your child, or a young person navigating your own wellbeing, this page provides essential information and resources.
+This guidance can help if you're a professional working with young people, a parent supporting your child, or a young person navigating your own wellbeing.

 Recognising symptoms

-Explore these trusted resources to understand early signs and symptoms:
+These resources can help you understand early signs and symptoms:

 - NHS Mental Health Symptoms Guidance for feelings, symptoms, and behaviours